moisamidi/FSM/README.md

 # FSM
 my day simulation:)

 This code represents a simulation of a Finite State Machine (FSM) that simulates my day.
-The FSM has several states such as sleeping, cleaning, eating, studying, playing  and transitions between these states based on random events and conditions.
+The FSM has several states such as sleeping, cleaning, eating, studying, playing, coffee_cigaretts, rollerskating + transitions between these states based on random events and conditions.
 ![Screenshot (193)](https://github.com/moisamidi/FSM/assets/116157321/a12a0c9b-1938-4791-b02f-774c226bab4f)

 SOME RESULTS OF THE CODE: